-EC 1.
-Lectures, tutorials, conferences (1 conference given by an industrialist) and case studies (4 classes) EC 2.
-Lectures and tutorials
+- EC 1.
+Lectures, tutorials, conferences (1 conference given by an industrialist) and case studies (4 classes) - EC 2.
+Lectures and tutorials - EC 3.

-EC 3.
 Each class (3h) comprises 1h lecture and 2h exercises.
-Exercise topics are organized according to danger assessment of an industrial site

-EC 4.
-Practical work - Theory is taught on the semesters 5 and 6 courses.
-"Process and reaction engineering I and II"
+Exercise topics are organized according to danger assessment of an industrial site - EC 4.
+Practical work Theory is taught on the semesters 5 and 6 courses.
+"Reactive Systems and Industrial Processes I and II"